Job Title: House Manager – Concord House

 - Help develop and enforce House rules and policies

-- Actively recruit new residents, respond to inquires and hold interviews
+- Actively recruit new residents, respond to inquiries and participate in interviews

 - Communicate regularly with the Student Center’s Board of Directors and bookkeeper